dfebs/avoider_game/README.md

 ## TODO
 * Add a game over text thing when the state changes to GameOver
 * Make different types of enemies spawn on some levels
-* Make the movement of components a more shared functionality, rather than scattered
 * Add controller support
 * Make flames come out the ships backs
 * Make readme more robust
-* Add a paused state
 * Add cooldown for player gun

  ## Not Urgent, should do at some point